gjurdzinski/nn_cifar10/README.md

-# nn_cifar10
-Project for neural networks
+# Project for neural networks
+See wiki for details.

+Grzegorz Jurdziński
+2016, II UWr